EpicEricEE/typst-plugins/dropcap/src/dropcap.typ

 // that the content is wrapped around the first letter.
 //
 // Parameters:
-// - lines: The height of the first letter in lines.
+// - height: The height of the first letter.
+Can be given as the number of
+//           lines (integer) or as a length.
 // - justify: Whether to justify the text next to the first letter.
 // - hanging-indent: The indent of lines after the first line.
 // - gutter: The space between the first letter and the text.